Deep Scan

 A port to the Atari 2600 was published in 1983 as Sub-Scan.

+Gameplay

+Most of the screen is a side view of the water with enemy submarines patrolling in it.
+The goal is to destroy as many submarines as possible by dropping explosives from either the left or right side of the ship while avoiding mines launched from these submarines.
+A mini-map at the bottom of the screen shows submarines coming from the sides, before they are visible.

 Legacy

 Deep Scan is a bonus game in the Sega Saturn version of Die Hard Arcade.
 Every 200 points earned gives the player an extra credit for the disc's title game.